lutris/lutris/docs/installers.rst

 Some actions are specific to some runners, you can call them with the ``task`` command.
 You must at least provide the ``name`` parameter which is the function that will be called.
 Other parameters depend on the task being called.
+It is possible to call functions from other runners by prefixing the task name with the runner's name (e.g., from a dosbox installer you can use the wineexec task with ``wine.wineexec`` as the task's ``name``)

 Currently, the following tasks are implemented: